-Double cracks immediately left of the bolted route (Measure for Measure, 11d) left of Much Ado About Nothing.
+Double cracks immediately left of the bolted route (Measure for Madness, 11d) left of Much Ado About Nothing.
 Climb to a small ledge then jam, stem, and chimney up to a small roof.
 Turn this, then climb the steep but well protected headwall to a ledge with anchors.

 The anchors are shared with Much Ado About Nothing.